Table of Contents

 Other than this, write Alt text for every image you use in your blog posts.
-If you use WordPress, then adding Alt text is a very easy.
+If you use WordPress, then adding Alt text is very easy.

 Whenever you upload an image in the gallery, you will see options including alt text that you can see in above screenshot.
 Isn’t it very simple?

-Few other things are there as well which you may also check out such as checking broken links [Read how to use broken link checker tool], checking robots.txt file, checking crawl errors using webmaster tools, and fix the issues if you get.
+Few other things are there as well which you may also check out such as checking broken links [Read how to use broken link checker tool], checking robots.txt file, checking crawl errors using webmaster tools, and fix any issues if you get.

 On-page optimization is the very first step of your SEO campaign.
 You must not miss it because Google is now focusing more on on-site factors than off-site factors.

 I am sure these tips are well enough to get started with on-site SEO.
 Share your views as what do you think about On-site SEO.